Filasteen-Engineering/Filasteen-Way/README.md

 ## Download

-Before you begin, please notice that the app is available currently on Android only, you will need basically an Android phone at least Android version (5.0.0+).
+Before you begin, please notice that the app is available currently on Android only, you will need an Android phone with at least an Android version (5.0.0+).

 #### Direct download